Frequently Asked Questions

 - You have received a minimum score of 600 on the SAT Evidence-Based Reading and Writing section or a minimum score of 27 on the ACT English section.

 Drexel is test-optional; however, we can review and accept a variety of standardized tests for consideration during the application review process.
-To see a complete list of eligible exams, please review our Standardized Test Policies page.
+To see a complete list of eligible exams, please review our Standardized Test Policies.

-International transfer applicants whose native language is not English must take the TOEFL, IELTS, Duolingo English Test (DET), or PTE unless:
+International transfer applicants whose native language is not English must take the TOEFL, IELTS, Duolingo English Test (DET), PTE, or Cambridge English Exam unless:

 - You have completed English Composition I and II (and III if attending a quarter institution), earning a grade of C or better from a regionally accredited institution in the United States.